davidegat/ESP32-4848S040-Fun/SquaredCoso/README.md

 ## Core features
 - **Automatic page rotation** covering weather, ICS calendar, countdowns, Swiss transport departures, and system diagnostics.
+- **Custom page selection** straight from the web interface to include or exclude widgets from the rotation.
 - **Weather & air-quality widgets** with compact icons, temperature, feels-like data, precipitation, and pollutant-specific AQI.
 - **Transport page** with the next departure from the origin station to the destination, including platform, delay, and travel time.
 - **Countdown manager** supporting up to eight events with title, date/time, and optional early reminder.